ahmar46/Type_Writter/README.md

-### I made a nice looking Typewriter Effect that c.
+### I made a nice looking Typewriter Effect that ca.

 ### Technologies Used: HTML, CSS, JavaScript.